tayruxin/tp/docs/UserGuide.md

 * Companies with names that contain **any** of the keywords will be returned.
 * Keyword is case-insensitive (e.g. `tiktok` will match `TikTok`).
 * The order of your keywords doesn't matter (e.g. `tiktok google` will match `google tiktok`).
-* LinkMeIn's find command will always find from the full list of companies.
-This means that if you have previously done `filter s/pa`, doing find next, will not find from the filtered list of companies.
+* LinkMeIn's `find` command will always find from the **full** list of companies.
+This means that if you have previously used `filter s/pa`, performing `find`, will not search from the filtered list of companies.
 </div>

 <div markdown="block" class="alert alert-success">